tommac08/docsv2/sources/lighthouse.md

 **GCR**

 - Login to Shippable
-- Click on `Settings` in the top navbar
+- Click on `Account Settings` in the top navbar
 - On the Account Settings page, click on `Integrations`
-- From the options presented, click on `Docker Hub Credentials`
+- From the options presented, click on `GCR Credentials`
 - Enter an Integration name, which will be used to refer to this integration on Shippable
 - Enter your credentials
 - Click on `Save`